awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

 this operation MUST fail rather than overwrite the associated value.

-- If the [encryption materials request](cmm-interface.md#encryption-materials-request) does not contain an algorithm suite, the default algorithm suite for the [commitment policy](../client-apis/client.md#commitment-policy) on the request MUST be added as the algorithm suite in the encryption materials returned.
+- If the [encryption materials request](cmm-interface.md#encryption-materials-request) does not contain an algorithm suite, the operation MUST add the default algorithm suite for the [commitment policy](../client-apis/client.md#commitment-policy) as the algorithm suite in the encryption materials returned.
 - If the [encryption materials request](cmm-interface.md#encryption-materials-request) does contain an algorithm suite, the request MUST fail if the algorithm suite is not supported by the [commitment policy](../client-apis/client.md#commitment-policy) on the request.
 - If the [encryption materials request](cmm-interface.md#encryption-materials-request) does contain an algorithm suite,